 [On the soldier in white]: Sewn into the bandages over the insides of both elbows were zippered lips through which he was fed clear fluid from a clear jar.
 A silent zinc pipe rose from the cement on his groin and was coupled to a slim rubber hose that carried waste from his kidneys and dripped it efficiently into a clear, stoppered jar on the floor.
 When the jar on the floor was full, the jar feeding his elbow was empty, and the two were simply switched quickly so that stuff could drip back into him.
 (1.19)

-The jar holding the contents of the white soldier's groin is presumably waste and the fact that the two jars are switched means that waste drips out of him only to go back in.
+The jar holding the contents of the soldier in white's groin is presumably waste, and the fact that the two jars are switched means that waste drips out of him only to go back in.
 This is an unhealthy and illogical procedure.
 No wonder the poor man dies.

 "You killed him because he was a nigger," Dunbar said.